xronos-inc/xronos-dashboard/InfluxPublisher/README.md

    docker compose up
    ```

-   Open Grafana on `http://localhost:3000` and open the dashboard "Telegraf Test Publishers".
+   Open Grafana on `http://localhost:3000`.
+Open the dashboard "Telegraf Test Publishers" to view the application-level trace data, or open the dashboard "LF Tracing" to view the trace data that is produced by the LF runtime.